ulissepress/wpmoneyclick/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct (V2)
+This line should be removed!

 ## Our Pledge